drandreaskrueger/coinbaseTestbed/README-other-ideas.md

 https://developers.coinbase.com/api/v2#versioning

-Can I choose ANY date (or does it have to be the release data of that version)?
+Can I choose ANY date (or does it have to be the exact release data of that version)?
 Where is the documentation for the version history?
-I tried a lot between 2011-01-01 and 2016-01-01, but so far haven't found differences.

 ## HTTP verbs: OPTIONS